Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 Adding a requirement for owners and operators being authorized to transfer tokens would prevent introducing custom contract logic rejecting transfers, such as limiting the daily transfers, temporary token lockups or non-transferrable tokens.

-Instead this specification includes a requirement to ensure transfers by operators are executed as if they are sent by the owner, meaning whenever a token owner is authorized, so is an operator of the owner.
+Instead, this specification includes a requirement to ensure transfers by operators are executed as if they are sent by the owner, meaning whenever a token owner is authorized, so is an operator of the owner.

-Most contract implementing this specification should probably add some authorization and not have anyone being able to transfer any token, but this is not really relevant for the interface described in this specification.
+Most contracts implementing this specification should probably add some authorization and not have anyone being able to transfer any token, but this is not really relevant for the interface described in this specification.

-No token level approval/allowance like in ERC20 and ERC721
+No token-level approval/allowance like in ERC20 and ERC721
 ----------------------------------------------------------

-This standard only specifies address-level operators and is not scoped to a token type.
+This standard only specifies address-level operators and not token-level operators.
 The main argument is simplicity and to save energy cost on common cases, but other reasons are:

-- A token level operator requires the token smart contract to track more state, which increases the overall energy cost.
+- Token-level operators requires the token smart contract to track more state, which increases the overall energy cost.
-- For token smart contracts with a lot of token types, such as a smart contract with a large collection of NFTs, a token level operator could become very expensive.
+- For token smart contracts with a lot of token types, such as a smart contract with a large collection of NFTs, token-level operators could become very expensive.
 - For fungible tokens; `approval/allowance introduces an attack vector <https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit>`_.

 .. note::

-  The specification does not prevent adding more fine-grained authorization, such as a token level operators.
+  The specification does not prevent adding more fine-grained authorization, such as token-level operators.

 Receive hook function
 ---------------------